US Senate begins hearings for Trump's Supreme Court pick | DW | 12.10.2020

 Read more: Opinion: Donald Trump opts for a lurch to the right in the Supreme Court

-Republicans now argue that it is the current president that should pick the nominee, despite being a month away from the presidential election.
+Republicans now argue that it is the current president that should pick the nominee, despite it being just a month away from the presidential election.

 Democrats accuse Republicans of wanting to impose a conservative majority in the judiciary, calling the process to nominate Barrett "illegitimate."